10 preparatory steps for crafting your masterpiece poem

 💫By observation, it’s not just about the visual cues, it also matters about the tactile, auditory, gustatory or olfactory cues.

-🌟Here are few questions that can help you in getting better at the art of observation:
+🌟Here are a few questions that can help you in getting better at the art of observation:

-- How do you make your subject/object in your poem come alive through visual/emotional/auditory/tactile cues?
+- How do you make the subject/object in your poem come alive through visual/emotional/auditory/tactile cues?

 - Does the subject/object of your poem symbolize anything beyond the obvious?